Tornikios family: Middle Byzantine period

-In the early 10th century, the Armenian prince Abu Ghanim or Apoganem, brother of the prince Grigor I of Taron and probably grandson of Tornik, captive of the tenth Abbassid caliph of Baghdad at Samarra al-Mutawakkil in 858, was accepted in Constantinople and was awarded the title of protospatharios and later the title of patrikios (patrician), dying between 919 and 923.
+In the early 10th century, the Armenian prince Abu Ghanim or Apoganem, brother of the prince Grigor I of Taron and probably grandson of Tornik, captive of the tenth Abbasid caliph of Baghdad at Samarra al-Mutawakkil in 858, was accepted in Constantinople and was awarded the title of protospatharios and later the title of patrikios (patrician), dying between 919 and 923.
 Abu Ghanim's son, T‘ornik, also received the rank of patrician in 919.
 After the death of T'ornik, his wife and son, Nikolaos Tornikios, were invited by emperor Romanos I Lekapenos to settle in Constantinople, where they assumed their place among the Byzantine aristocracy.
 T'ornik's nickname, from the Armenian word t'orn "grandson", was rendered in Greek as Tornikios or Tornikes.

 Nikolaos and Leon Tornikios, officers, probably brothers, were among the supporters of Constantine VII when he deposed his co-rulers, Stephen and Constantine Lekapenos, and became sole emperor in 945.
 Another prominent Tornikios of the 10th century was John Tornikes, a general of the Georgian prince David III of Tao, whose relationship with the other family members is unclear.
 John settled in the Byzantine Empire as a monk in the Monastery of Iviron in Mount Athos and later became a diplomat and general under Basil II.
 In 979 he successfully suppressed the revolt of Bardas Skleros.
 John's relatives would also occupy important positions under the Byzantine emperor.

 During the 11th century, strategos Leo Tornikios from Adrianople revolted against his relative, the Byzantine emperor Constantine IX Monomachos, claiming the imperial throne.
 His revolt broke out in his birthplace, the theme of Macedonia, and almost captured Constantinople.
 Still, it eventually failed with Leo getting captured and blinded on Christmas 1047.
 In the first half of the 12th century, the family temporarily disappears from the sources and reappears towards the end of the century.
 The most known member at the time was George Tornikios, who had a career as didaskalos (teacher) of psalms and gospels in Constantinople.
 George was also an active clergyman and writer, whose letters provided plenty of information about the life in Ephesus at his time.